keygenesis/The_Constellation_Cursor/README.md

 Set LD_PRELOAD to load the cursor library

-A logout/login may be required after rebuilding.
+A logout/login may be required after rebuilding

 ## Usage